Here are the top Institutional holders of PolarityTE Inc. (PTE) shares

 The top institutional shareholder in the company is Armistice Capital, LLC with over 1.69 million shares valued at $1.15 million.
 The investor’s holdings represent 2.81% of the PTE Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Castle Hook Partners LP with 1.21 million shares valued at $0.82 million to account for 2.01% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 0.93 million shares representing 1.55% and valued at over $0.63 million, while FMR, LLC holds 1.17% of the shares totaling 0.7 million with a market value of $0.48 million.

-PolarityTE Inc. (NASDAQ: PTE) is 80.88% higher on its value in year-to-date trading and has touched a low of $0.55 and a high of $2.38 in the current 52-week trading range.
+PolarityTE Inc. (NASDAQ: PTE) is 63.24% higher on its value in year-to-date trading and has touched a low of $0.55 and a high of $2.38 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The PTE stock was last observed hovering at around $1.11 in the last trading session, with the day’s gains setting it 0.12% off its average median price target of $3.00 for the next 12 months.
-It is also 59.0% off the consensus price target high of $3.00 offered by 2 analysts, but current levels are 59.0% higher than the price target low of $3.00 for the same period.
+The PTE stock was last observed hovering at around $1.11 in the last trading session, with the day’s loss setting it 0.0% off its average median price target of $3.00 for the next 12 months.
+It is also 63.0% off the consensus price target high of $3.00 offered by 3 analysts, but current levels are 63.0% higher than the price target low of $3.00 for the same period.

 PolarityTE Inc. (PTE) Analyst Forecasts

-Analyst recommendations provided by FactSet shows that the consensus forecast for PolarityTE Inc. (PTE) is a “Buy”.
-2 analysts offering their recommendations for the stock have an average rating of 2.00, where 0 rate it as a Hold and 0 think it is a “Overweight”.
+Analyst recommendations provided by FactSet shows that the consensus forecast for PolarityTE Inc. (PTE) is a “Overweight”.
+3 analysts offering their recommendations for the stock have an average rating of 2.30, where 1 rate it as a Hold and 0 think it is a “Overweight”.
 2 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-PolarityTE Inc. is expected to release its quarterly report on 05/17/2021 and quarterly earnings per share for the current quarter are estimated at -$0.16 with sales reaching $2.9M over the same period.The EPS is expected to shrink by -329.30% this year, but quarterly earnings will post 66.70% year-over-year.
-Quarterly sales are estimated to grow 97.80% in year-over-year returns.
+PolarityTE Inc. is expected to release its quarterly report on 08/12/2021 and quarterly earnings per share for the current quarter are estimated at -$0.13 with sales reaching $3.7M over the same period.The EPS is expected to grow by 70.20% this year, but quarterly earnings will post -4.90% year-over-year.
+Quarterly sales are estimated to grow 262.70% in year-over-year returns.

 PolarityTE Inc. (PTE) Insider Activity